Loading...

 Choose Whole Grain Granola

-Use unsweetened almond milk or coconut milk instead of regular milk as they typically have lower carbohydrate content.
+Consider using unsweetened almond milk or coconut milk instead of regular milk, as these can have a lower impact on blood sugar levels.

 Hydration